Abhisha1/ZeroBug/README.md

 An online secure artefact sharing platform to help keep track of private family heirlooms and share access to custom groups.

-This was dveeloped as part of our 2019 Capstone project
+This was developed as part of our 2019 Capstone project

 ## Available Scripts